-This is expected to shake up not only the economic climate across the pond, but also across the globe, including here in the United States.
+This is expected to shake up not only the economic climate across the pond, but also here in the United States.
 In the weeks since the landmark vote, one distinct effect rippling across the U.S. market is a historically low mortgage rate average.

 Low Mortgage Rates

-According to Freddie Mac’s recent survey of nationwide lenders, current mortgage rates are hovering near November 2012’s all-time low of 3.31 percent and are projected to remain low throughout the summer.
+According to Freddie Mac’s recent survey, current mortgage rates are hovering near November 2012’s all-time low of 3.31% and are projected to remain low throughout the summer.
 While the survey results regularly fluctuate based on weekly updates, mortgage rates have trended toward the lower end of the spectrum since the mid-June Brexit vote.

 As of July 14, the 30-year fixed-rate mortgage rate average hovered at 3.42 percent.
 For comparison, the average rate at this time last year was 4.09 percent.
 Meanwhile, 15-year mortgage rates are averaging 2.72 percent, and adjustable five-year mortgages are averaging 2.76 percent.